BD-IATI/bd-iati.github.io/_development/sprint-6.md

 | Revised | 2016-01-01 | 2016-06-30 | 300 | YES |
 | Revised | 2016-07-01 | 2016-12-31 | 200 | YES |
 | Revised | 2017-01-01 | 2017-06-30 | 150 | YES |

+Having calculated this for each activity, in hierarchical activities, we would then take the amounts for each period in each activity and add them together.

+* If there are budgets at hierarchy=1, then take only budgets from the hierarchy=1 activity.
+Ignore any budgets at hierarchy=2.
+* Otherwise, and if there are budgets at hierarchy=2, then sum the amounts for each period in each activity.